Pacific Wrecks

 PACIFIC OCEAN AREA (POA, Seventh Air Force): P-40s from Makin bomb and strafe Mille.

-SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): Nearly 100 B-24s and B-25s, supported by P-38s, P-40s and P-47s, pound airfields in the Wewak area; about 80 aircraft are destroyed on the ground and in the air; A-20s attack Alexishafen and the Hansa Bay areas; P-39s and B-25s on armed reconnaissance hit trucks at Erima, barges on the New Britain coast, shipping in the northern Bismarck Sea, and Momote and Hyane Harbor.
+SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): Nearly 100 B-24s and B-25s, supported by P-38s, P-40s and P-47s, pound airfields in the Wewak area; about 80 aircraft are destroyed on the ground and in the air; 41 B-25 strafers from 345th BG strike Dagua Airfield.
+30 B-25 strafers from 38th BG strike But Airfield.
+A-20s attack Alexishafen and the Hansa Bay areas; P-39s and B-25s on armed reconnaissance hit trucks at Erima, barges on the New Britain coast, shipping in the northern Bismarck Sea, and Momote and Hyane Harbor.
 Transfers in New Guinea: HQ 3d Bombardment Group from Dobodura to Nadzab; 25th Photographic Reconnaissance Squadron, 6th Photographic Reconnaissance Group, from Brisbane to Lae with F-5s, first mission on 5 Feb; 673d Bombardment Squadron, 417th Bombardment Group moves from Cape Sudest to Dobodura with A-20s, first mission on March 25, 1944.

-USMC: Lost is F4U Corsair 56039 (MIA) and PV-1 33254.
-During the night of February 3-4, 1944 two PB4Y-1 Liberators from VMD-254 piloted by Major Christensen and Capitan Yawn took off from Stirling Airfield on a photographic reconnaissance of Truk on a 12 hour flight and arrive at dawn on February 4, 1944.
+USMC: During the night, two PB4Y-1 Liberators from VMD-254 Major James Christensen and Capitan James Yawn took off from Stirling Airfield on a photographic reconnaissance of Truk on a 12 hour flight of 1,000 miles.
+Inbound, the pair became separated and arrive at dawn on February 4, 1944.

 References